JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 Pulling in the Twitter dataset allows us to perform sentiment analysis on each individual's 'fun fact' summaries and attempt to capture some inference on their personality.
 These being summarizations makes this data a bit corrupted, but worth analyzing regardless.

-Using the 'textblob' NLP package, we can capture the polarity and subjectivity of each fun fact [3].
+Using the 'textblob' NLP package, we can capture the polarity and subjectivity of each fun fact [3^].
 Contestants on average have a positive polarity score of 0.41 which indicates that most of the fun facts shared seem to be full of fun and interesting content.
 We also see most of these tweets are being recorded with a subjectivity score of 0.15, indicating they are objective in their format and content.

-For fun, we can also generate our own fun facts using the 'textgenrnn' package, which utilizes recurrent neural networks to generate text[4].
+For fun, we can also generate our own fun facts using the 'textgenrnn' package, which utilizes recurrent neural networks to generate text [4^].
 Some of my legitamate fun facts used in the program are just as absurd as the ones generated, such as:

 * "In Mexico, I was mistaken for Nicolas Cage."
 * "I snuck my friend out of the hospital disguised as an EMT."